ryf1123/Oasis-in-the-Sky/README.md

 ### 1-2 Almost final version

 The house and the island are combined together.
 The collision detection is also almost finished.
+Besides, it's beautiful, isn't it?

 ![image-20190102074030160](assets/image-20190102074030160.png)